theriley106/turo_analytics/README.md

 }
 ```

-## Misc Visualizations

-## Interesting Findings (Info is current to 07/08/2018)
+<h1 align="center">Interesting Findings from the Data Set (Last updated 7/08/18</h1>

-### Matias's Lamborghini Huracan is the most expensive car on Turo with a daily rate of $1140.00
+- Matias's Lamborghini Huracan is the most expensive car on Turo with a daily rate of $1140.00

+- Dinton's Toyota Camry is the least expensive car on Turo with a daily rate of $10.00

+- There are 649 Tesla Vehicles on Turo

+- The most common vehicle model on Turo is a BMW 3 Series (569 Listings)

+- Scott's 2010 Kia Soul is the most reviewed vehicle on Turo with 233 reviews

 **PS.
 If Turo is looking for Software Engineering/Data Science Interns for the Spring/Summer of 2019, please let me know.
 I would love to join the team in San Francisco :)